ansible-collections/microsoft.ad/docs/docsite/rst/guide_attributes.rst

               type: date_time
               value: '2019-09-07T15:50:00+00'
             dateAttributeMultipleValue:
-            - type: bytes
+            - type: date_time
               value: '2019-09-07T15:50:00Z'
-            - type: bytes
+            - type: date_time
               value: '2019-09-07T11:50:00-04:00'

-Internally the datetime is converted to the UTC time and converted to the number of 100 nanoseconds since 1601-01-01.
+Internally the datetime is converted to the UTC time and converted to the number of 100 nanosecond increments since 1601-01-01.
 This PowerShell snippet shows what is happening internally to get the integer value:

 .. code-block:: PowerShell